<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 ITAR Compliance focuses on sensitive information that might be involved with military equipment.

 Another reliable standard for electronics manufacturing services is the Nadcap certification.
-This accreditation program is overseen by the Performance Review Institute (PRI), with the purpose of establishing accreditation requirements, issuing accreditation credentials, and defining operational program requirements for the electronics manufacturer.
+This accreditation program is overseen by the Performance Review Institute (PRI), to establish accreditation requirements, issue accreditation credentials, and define operational program requirements for the electronics manufacturer.

 Finding a MIL-STD Electronics Partner

-Before you sign on with a full-service ECM for your PCB needs, make sure they are up-to-date with their certifications.
-Remember, a machine is only as good as it’s components, so you want the best possible parts!
+Before you sign on with a full-service ECM for your PCB needs, ensure they are up-to-date with their certifications.
+Remember, a machine is only as good as its components, so you want the best possible parts!

 To learn more about other PCB assembly standards and certifications, download our free ebook!